Garage Door Threshold Seal: Signs of Damage & When to Replace

 What Professional Installation Involves

 A qualified technician will first assess your garage floor condition, door alignment, and specific sealing requirements.
 The replacement process typically involves removing the old seal, cleaning and preparing the concrete surface, applying appropriate adhesives, and installing a properly sized new seal.
-Professional installation ensures the seal is positioned correctly to create an effective barrier without interfering with door operation.
+Professional installation helps ensure the seal is properly selected, sized, and positioned for the door and floor condition.

 Choosing the Right Seal Material